vol-dev/vdo.ninja/basics.md

 ## Powered by WebRTC

-[WebRTC](https://webrtc.org/)[^1] is the magic behind OBS.Ninja.
+[WebRTC](https://webrtc.org/)[^1] is the magic behind VDO.Ninja.
 While the magic sauce is so much more than that, WebRTC powers the engine.
-This way OBS.Ninja works everywhere there is a modern browser.
+This way VDO.Ninja works everywhere there is a modern browser.
 MS Edge, Google Chrome, Mozilla Firefox, Safari, Opera, Vivaldi, Brave.
 You name it.

 {:.warning}
-OBSN is a peer-to-peer system.
+VDON is a peer-to-peer system.
 This means for each new person viewing your feed, a new encode is processed.
 It also is CPU bound since encoding usually takes place on the CPU.
 Take care not to overload your system.
 Keep an eye on your CPU usage.

 [^1]: Web Real-Time Communication